 (6) When exercising a power in this section an officer may use reasonable force and assistance.

-38. Action after child taken into provisional protection and care without warrant
+38. CEO’s duties etc. if child taken into provisional protection and care without warrant

 (1) This section applies in relation to a child who is taken into provisional protection and care under section 37.